HatchGameEngine/HatchGameEngine/docs/main/manual/scripting/functions.md

 INFO: 8
 ```

-As mentioned in @subpage variables, functions are types that you can set a variables as.
+As mentioned in [Variables](@ref variables), functions are types that you can set a variables as.
 You can do so by setting the variable as the function's name, omitting the arguments.

 ```java
 var functionVariable = multiplyAndPrint;